 - To apply the local regulation and operator policy of the Relay UE's serving PLMN to the Remote UE as well, the following addition is needed:

-During Registration from a 5G ProSe enabled UE, if the UE is authorized to act as a Relay, the AMF provides the network support of emergency service for Remote UE based on behaviours defined in clause 4.3.12.1 of 23.401 [25]:
+During Registration from a 5G ProSe enabled UE, if the UE is authorized to act as a Relay, the AMF provides the network support of emergency service for Remote UE based on behaviours defined in clause 4.3.12.1 of 23.401 [25].

+Editor’s Note: Whether this is required for Layer-2 Relay is FFS.

 NOTE: The above network support indications are used by the Relay UE to accept or reject the PC5 link establishment from the Remote UE for emergency service, and to determine whether security procedure can be skipped during PC5 link establishment from the Remote UE for emergency service.